simadude/colorswitch/README.md

-# Color Switcher for CC:Tweaked
+# Color Switch for CC:Tweaked
 ![Screenshot of the Color Switcher program](screenshot.png)

-Color Switcher (ColSw) is a program for CC:Tweaked for quickly editing your current palette.
+Color Switch (ColSw) is a program for CC:Tweaked for quickly editing your current palette.

 Usage:
 ```